-To the annoyance of some shareholders, Gale Pacific (ASX:GAP) shares are down a considerable 33% in the last month.
-And that drop will have no doubt have some shareholders concerned that the 64% share price decline, over the last year, has turned them into bagholders.
+Unfortunately for some shareholders, the Gale Pacific (ASX:GAP) share price has dived 31% in the last thirty days.
+And that drop will have no doubt have some shareholders concerned that the 63% share price decline, over the last year, has turned them into bagholders.
 For those wondering, a bagholder is someone who keeps holding a losing stock indefinitely, without taking the time to consider its prospects carefully, going forward.

 Does Gale Pacific Have A Relatively High Or Low P/E For Its Industry?

 This suggests that market participants think Gale Pacific will underperform other companies in its industry.
 Many investors like to buy stocks when the market is pessimistic about their prospects.
-You should delve deeper.
-I like to check if company insiders have been buying or selling.
+It is arguably worth checking if insiders are buying shares, because that might imply they believe the stock is undervalued.

 How Growth Rates Impact P/E Ratios

-Gale Pacific's earnings per share fell by 43% in the last twelve months.
+Gale Pacific saw earnings per share decrease by 43% last year.
 But over the longer term (5 years) earnings per share have increased by 5.7%.
-And EPS is down 20% a year, over the last 3 years.
-This growth rate might warrant a low P/E ratio.
+And it has shrunk its earnings per share by 20% per year over the last three years.
+This might lead to low expectations.

 Remember: P/E Ratios Don't Consider The Balance Sheet

-Gale Pacific's net debt is 61% of its market cap.
+Gale Pacific has net debt worth 72% of its market capitalization.
 This is enough debt that you'd have to make some adjustments before using the P/E ratio to compare it to a company with net cash.

 The Bottom Line On Gale Pacific's P/E Ratio

-Gale Pacific trades on a P/E ratio of 6.7, which is below the AU market average of 13.9.
-The P/E reflects market pessimism that probably arises from the lack of recent EPS growth, paired with significant leverage.
-What can be absolutely certain is that the market has become more pessimistic about Gale Pacific over the last month, with the P/E ratio falling from 10.0 back then to 6.7 today.
-For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.
+Gale Pacific's P/E is 6.7 which is below average (13.0) in the AU market.
+When you consider that the company has significant debt, and didn't grow EPS last year, it isn't surprising that the market has muted expectations.
+What can be absolutely certain is that the market has become more pessimistic about Gale Pacific over the last month, with the P/E ratio falling from 9.7 back then to 6.7 today.
+For those who prefer invest in growth, this stock apparently offers limited promise, but the deep value investors may find the pessimism around this stock enticing.

 Investors should be looking to buy stocks that the market is wrong about.
-If it is underestimating a company, investors can make money by buying and holding the shares until the market corrects itself.
-We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.
+If the reality for a company is not as bad as the P/E ratio indicates, then the share price should increase as the market realizes this.
+Although we don't have analyst forecasts you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.